GeorgeStambulyants/Projects_from_books/README.md

 - - -

 ### ["Practical Django 2 and Channels 2", Frederico Marani](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Django__Marani) ###
 Coming soon...
 Book is not finished.
+This section will be updated.

 - - -